 How exactly do you say little bear in Italian?

-In this lesson, we will take a look at the different words you can use to talk about little bears in Italian and you will even learn a few expressions featuring the word for bear.
+In this lesson, we will take a look at the different words you can use to talk about little bears in Italian and you will even learn some expressions featuring the word for bear.
 Read on to learn them all!

 How do you say little bear in Italian?

-Orsacchiotto is how you most commonly translate little bear in Italian.
+Orsacchiotto is the most common way to translate little bear in Italian.